Terms & Conditions

 Payment to Seller

 Payment will be available no earlier than ten working days after the sale of goods.
-Payments option must be selected on the good receipt.
+Payments option must be selected on the goods receipt.
 Abbeys takes no responsibility for missing payments if incorrect EFT or address details are provided by the vendor.
 Contact us for seller fees and payment advice.

 The company is only liable to the Seller for payment of the Sale Proceeds if the Purchase Price has been received in cleared funds by the company.